 In a previous blog post, we discussed multiple options you can take to pay for IVF if you do not have health insurance or if your insurance doesn't cover fertility treatments.
 Now, we will take a closer look at grant programs offered by six nonprofit organizations specifically for infertility treatments, and how to apply for them.

-These non-profit organizations provide grants to eligible infertility patients to pay for some or all of their IVF costs.
-All of these grants require applicants to demonstrate financial need, as defined by the grant program.
+These grants can be used by eligible infertility patients to cover the cost of some or all of their IVF costs.
+They will require applicants to demonstrate financial need, as defined by the grant program.
 Grant programs can be national or regional in scope.
-Some regional grant programs may limit applicants to their geographic regions or have other requirements, so be sure to review grant application requirements carefully.
+Some regional grant programs may only be eligible to applicants living in a specific geographic area, or have other requirements, so be sure to review grant application requirements carefully.

 Baby Quest Foundation

-BabyQuest Foundation is a non-profit organization which provides financial assistance to those who cannot afford the high costs of procedures, such as egg and sperm donation, egg freezing, artificial insemination, IVF, and gestational surrogacy.
+BabyQuest Foundation is a non-profit organization that provides financial assistance to those who cannot afford the high costs of procedures, such as egg and sperm donation, egg freezing, artificial insemination, IVF and gestational surrogacy.

 Eligibility: Applicants must be U.S. residents and demonstrate infertility (female or male) and financial need.
 Applicants must have basic insurance coverage for mother and baby and demonstrate good physical and mental health.
 Though the application process is geared towards heterosexual couples, same-sex couples and singles are eligible for grants as well.